callbellchat/callbell-public-docs/docs/bot/editor/actions/logic/google_calendar.md

 **Create meet link**: Option to generate a link for a virtual meeting associated with the event.

 :::tip
-You can use variables to dynamically populate these details
+You can use variables to dynamically populate these fields
 :::

 ## 4. Handling Success